ShaneH12/CensusData/README.md

   - Analyzed the data from the CSV file and used D3.js functions to create a bar graph that shows the population numbers for each county in Louisiana.

 Review
-  - All data imported onton bar graph correctly.
+  - All data imported on to bar graph correctly.
 There is a slight issue with the percentages along the y-axis that may cause some issues when trying to interpret the graph.